Kopitareva Gradina: Monument to Jernej Kopitar

 In 2017 the reconstruction of the square on the southwestern edge of the neighborhood was announced.
 Though small, six streets are conjoining at the square (two branches of Džordža Vašingtona, Palmotićeva, Milana Kašanina, Dalmatinska and Hilandarska).
 It was also announced that the monument to Jernej Kopitar, after whom the neighborhood was named, will be erected at the pedestrian section of the square.
 It was a result of collaboration of Belgrade and Ljubljana, the capital of Slovenia, as Belgrade donated the monument of Vuk Karadžić to Ljubljana in 2016.
 Ljubljana organized the design competition and among 11 designs selected the one by Matjaž Počivavšek.

 The surrounding square was also projected by the Slovene architect, Roko Žnidaršič.
 The central part will be paved with three-colored granite cubes and left empty to serve as the multi-purposed area for various public events.
 There will also be new trees, benches, climbing wall and street-light candelabras.
 Work at the square and preparations for the monument began in April 2020.
 The project caused some controversy, both for the way it has been done and for the extended deadlines.
 Architect Borislav Stojkov described it as "unbelievable miss, too expensive, amateurishly designed and wretchedly realized".
 The deadlines continued to extend (July, between July and December, end of December).
 By the August 2021, the square wasn't finished yet and it was announced that the monument will probably not be placed before 2022.
 The pedestal was placed, but was demolished because of the changed design, and then the workers left.
 By December 2021 the plateau was dug out again.
 The monument was finally unveiled on 23 March 2022.

 The plateau, however, wasn't completed.
-Street furniture was placed in May 2022, but the problems with the planned, ground level fountain remained, due to the installations problems.
+Street furniture was placed in May 2022, but the problems with the planned, ground level fountain remained, due to the installation's problems.
 Local residents responded that they don't care whether there will be a fountain or not, as they only waited for the overlong and sloppy construction works to finish after two years.
+After some 900 days and four extensions, the works were declared finished (without functional fountain), but the plateau already began to deteriorate.